MikroElektronika/mikrosdk_click_v2/clicks/mcp2003b/README.md

 ## Example Description

-> This example demonstrates the use of an MCP2003B click board by showing the communication between the two click board configured as a receiver and transmitter.
+> This example demonstrates the use of an MCP2003B Click board by showing the communication between the two Click board configured as a receiver and transmitter.

 **The demo application is composed of two sections :**